raylutz/daffodil/README.md

 ## Can work with Pandas, Numpy, Sqlite

 Sometimes, Pandas or Numpy will be a good choice for array processing.
 In such cases, Pydf can be used to build the data structure and then port it to Pandas or Numpy.
-We must warn the user, however, that reading the data into those structures has substantial overhead of about 360x creating a copy of a Pydf structure.
+We must warn the user, however, that converting the data into Pandas has substantial overhead of about 360x creating a copy of a Pydf structure.

 A Pydf object is faster to create from a csv data file, either from local disk or cloud storage.
 It can be used in those cases when data is to be manipulated in record-based systems where column-based math operations are not used very often.
 Simple searches, grouping, and other operations are very fast but usually can't match the performance of Pandas or Numpy once a dataframe is constructed.

-Some operations require that data in separate large tables must be joined or merged.
-For these operations, sqlite is a good choice, and many of the same methods can be used on sqlite tables.

 ## Column names

 Similar to Pandas and other dataframe concepts, Pydf has a separate set of column names that can be optionally